-- a the settlement of debts of small businesses and professionals, in each case for business loans: and - b the extraordinary debt settlement and special administration of businesses qualifying as merchants under the Bankruptcy Code.
+- a the settlement of debts of small businesses and professionals, in each case for business loans; and - the extraordinary debt settlement and special administration of businesses qualifying as merchants under the Bankruptcy Code.

-Furthermore, Law 4469/2017 was very recently enacted and regulates out-of-court workouts available to debtors who are individuals and legal entities that are capable of being declared bankrupt, have revenues from business activities and are tax resident in Greece, provided that their financial indebtedness, tax indebtedness or other indebtedness to public law legal entities meets the criteria provided for in that law.
+Furthermore, Law 4469/2017, enacted in 2017, regulates out-of-court workouts available to debtors who are individuals and legal entities that are capable of being declared bankrupt, have revenues from business activities and are tax resident in Greece, provided that their financial indebtedness, tax indebtedness or other indebtedness to public law legal entities meets the criteria provided for in that law.

-No analysis is included on the proceedings of settlement of debts of small businesses and professional and extraordinary debt settlement of Law 4307/2014 and Law 4460/2017, as they apply if certain criteria are met and are more likely to be relevant to small businesses.
-Furthermore, with respect to individuals, Law 3869/2010 (as amended and in force) applies to over-indebted individual debtors and provides for separate proceedings, intended to partially discharge and restructure indebtedness arising from non-business bank loans and credit; no analysis is included on these proceedings in this chapter.
+No analysis is included in this chapter on the proceedings of settlement of debts of small businesses and professional and extraordinary debt settlement of Law 4307/2014 and Law 4460/2017, as they apply if certain criteria are met and are more likely to be relevant to small businesses.

+Furthermore, Law 3869/2010 (as amended and in force) applies to over-indebted debtors being individuals (consumers or professionals, but not being capable of being declared bankrupt under the Bankruptcy Code) and provides for separate proceedings, intended to partially discharge and restructure indebtedness arising from non-business bank loans and credit and (for applications submitted until 28 February 2019) is also available for the exemption from liquidation of the debtor's primary residence, subject to certain criteria being met.